-The delivery of services to the people is expected to become faster and more efficient as the Integrated Government Philippines (iGovPhil) project of the Department of Science and Technology announced today the official launching of the Government Network (GovNet) on 13 May 2016.
+The delivery of services to the people is expected to become faster and more efficient as the Integrated Government Philippines (iGovPhil) program of the Department of Science and Technology announced today the official launching of the Government Network (GovNet) on 13 May 2016.

 Expected to attend the launching, which will be a half-day event in the morning, are science and technology officials, IT leaders of government agencies, and industry representatives.